ovh/docs/pages/web_cloud/web_hosting/mainwp_general/guide.en-gb.md

 ![mainWP](images/sites_dashboard.png){.thumbnail}

-In our example, the website “my website” will appear in the list of child sites connected to the MainWP dashboard.
+In our example, the website "my website" will appear in the list of child sites connected to the MainWP dashboard.
 You can add as many child sites as you want.

 ![mainWP](images/grid_all_sites.png){.thumbnail}